AwesomeLawson/local-tiktok/README.md

 ## **Description**

 This application automates the process of downloading TikTok videos and thumbnails by parsing a provided HTML file.
 It extracts video metadata such as URLs, usernames, video IDs, and  descriptions, and then downloads the media files for offline viewing.
 Additionally, it includes a simple local web page for browsing the downloaded video library.
 The heavy lifting for this application is made possible by RapidAPI Hub that downloads TikTok videos.
 You'll need to sign up for a license.
 The free tier allows 150 downloads per month.
 If you have more than that, like I did, you'll need to pay $5 for a month's access to hundreds of thousanads of downloads.
-Here's the page where I started my account with them and signed up https://rapidapi.com/elisbushaj2/api/tiktok-video-downloader-api
+Here's the page where I started my account with them and signed up https://rapidapi.com/elisbushaj2/api/tiktok-video-downloader-api.

 ---

 ## **Getting Started**
+### **Save your TikTok video library as HTML**
   - Open TikTok in the browser on a computer.
   - Open your profile and choose the tab where you have your saved content like Favorites or Liked.
   - Scroll all the way to the bottom of the page to load all the videos.
 TikTok uses something called lazy loading so you need to scroll down all the way to force it to load your whole library.